durian/tk102-server/README.md

 # tk102-server

-Server to handle the GPS strings sent by tk102-2/B compatible GPS trackers.
+Server to handle the GPS strings sent by tk102-2/B compatible GPS trackers (tk103, tk104 ?).

 The python script listens on a port and handles connections.